Savvythelegend/PGDocs/docs/declarative_role_management.md

   UNTIL` was not set to `NULL` in the database (this is due to PostgreSQL not allowing `VALID UNTIL NULL` in the `ALTER ROLE` SQL statement)

-!!!
-Warning
+:::warning
-    New roles created without `passwordSecret` will have a `NULL` password inside PostgreSQL.
+New roles created without `passwordSecret` will have a `NULL` password
+    inside PostgreSQL.

 ### Password hashed